texfaq/texfaq.github.io/FAQ-spell.md

 _while typesetting is going on_, but before hyphenation is applied.
 Each word is looked up in a list of known bad spellings, and the word highlighted if it appears there.
-In parallel, a text file is created, which can be processed by a ''normal'' spelling checker to produce a revised ''bad spelling'' list.
-(The package documentation shows the end result; it includes words such as ''spellling'', which are duly highlighted.) dictionaries (under subdirectory `dict/`) that you need.
+In parallel, a text file is created, which can be processed by a "normal" spelling checker to produce a revised "bad spelling" list.
+(The package documentation shows the end result; it includes words such as "spellling", which are duly highlighted.) dictionaries (under subdirectory `dict/`) that you need.